 Most LLCs want their businesses to keep going indefinitely, so they choose a “perpetual” term.
 If you’d rather put a self-destruct timer on your LLC though, enter an end date or the length of time your business will exist.

-This section is option, so you’re free to skip it.
+This section is optional, so you’re free to skip it.
 If you want, you can list a general purpose (something along the lines of “the LLC is organized to conduct any lawful business in the State of Montana”), or you can list your primary business activity, like “art restoration.”

 10. Tribal Designation